vaishnavi-patil-waynautic/exgenix-documentation/docs/dbg-trial/timeline.md

 ---

-- The environment will be accessible through dedicated **user credentials** for up to two DBG team members.
+A secure evaluation environment has been provisioned for up to two DBG team members, accessible via dedicated **login credentials**.

-- Access duration: **17 Nov – 28 Nov**
+- Access duration: **`2 weeks`**

-- A structured sample project (“DBG Trial”) has been preloaded with the following modules:
+- A pre-configured sample project is included, containing:

-- Gateway
+   - **Demo requirements synced from a mock backlog**
-- Matching Engine
+   - **AI-generated test cases**
-- Risk
+   - **ETI API configurations**
-- Clearing & Settlement
+   - **End-to-end execution scenarios with simulated API responses**

-- Surveillance
+This setup is designed to demonstrate how Exgenix consolidates test governance, automation, and traceability in a realistic stock-exchange-aligned workflow.

-Each module includes demo requirements, test cases, and simulated API responses, illustrating how Exgenix unifies test governance and automation in a real-world exchange setup.
+---